radialglo/radialglo.github.com/source/_posts/2014-08-07-understanding-the-intuition-of-easing.markdown

 However this does not mean you should completely ignore linear easings even if your not animating mechanical objects.
-Easings don't neccesarily need be model **physical position**, but can really used to model any kind of one dimensional value such as **opacity**.
+Easings don't neccesarily need to model **physical position**, but can really used to model any kind of one dimensional value such as **opacity**.
 Similarly some applications of linear easing can be used for creating camera effects like **zooming** or **panning** when creating a **timelapse**